 A Fit and Proper Procedure is in place for DKV Belgium, in line with the principles and requirements defined in the Fit and Proper Policy.
-The following aspects are organized by this procedure:
+The following aspects are organised by this procedure:

-- Nomination of a new member of the Board of Directors, the Executive Committee or the Independent Control Functions can only be organized through a defined cycle; - In case of renewal of a mandate, a file is constituted and provided to the National Bank of Belgium; - New elements with regards to a person's fit and proper status are tracked, assessed and kept as part of the documentation which could lead to a reassessment of the fit and proper status.
+- Appointment of a new member of the Board of Directors, the Executive Committee or the Independent Control Functions can only be organised through a defined cycle; - In case of renewal of a mandate, a file is constituted and provided to the National Bank of Belgium: - New elements with regards to a person's fit and proper status are tracked, assessed and kept as part of the documentation, which could lead to a (partial) reassessment of the fit and proper status/file

-A fit and proper assessment is done by the Nomination and Remuneration Committee before the nomination of a member of the Board of Directors, of the Executive Committee and of the Independent Control Functions (NBB fit and proper file).
+A fit and proper assessment is done by the Nomination and Remuneration Committee before the appointment of a member of the Board of Directors, of the Executive Committee and of an Independent Control Functions (NBB fit and proper file).

 The assessment file is prepared by the General Secretary in cooperation with the Chairman of the Board of Directors and the Chairman of the Executive Committee.
-The Compliance Officer subsequently reviews the assessment file and reports to the Nomination and Remuneration Committee, in order for the Nomination and Remuneration Committee to take an informed decision.
+The Compliance Function subsequently reviews the assessment file and reports to the Nomination and Remuneration Committee, in order for the Nomination and Remuneration Committee to take an informed decision.

-Any information likely to influence a person's "Fit and Proper" status is also examined by the Nomination and Remuneration Committee.
-The supporting information of the 'Fit & Proper' assessment file and any status update can at all times be examined by the Nomination and Remuneration Committee.
+Any subsequent information likely to influence a person's "Fit and Proper" status is also examined by the Compliance Function and the Nomination and Remuneration Committee.
+The supporting information of the 'Fit & Proper' assessment file and any status update can at all times be examined by the Compliance Function and the Nomination and Remuneration Committee.
 The concerned person can be invited to explain the change or development.